Agent Orange Seeds

 Terpenes creates the scents and flavors - they vary depending on the growing conditions, curing process, and individual plant phenotypical expression.

-Is Agent Orange strain easy to grow?
+Is Agent Orange strain Easy to Grow?

 Users Reviews